zephyrproject-rtos/zephyr/doc/README.rst

 Filtering expected warnings
 ***************************

-Alas, there are some known issues with the doxygen/Sphinx/Breathe processing that generates warnings for some constructs, in particular around unnamed structures in nested unions or structs.
-While these issues are being considered for fixing in Sphinx/Breathe, we've added a post-processing filter on the output of the documentation build process to check for "expected" messages from the generation process output.

-The output from the Sphinx build is processed by the python script ``scripts/filter-known-issues.py`` together with a set of filter configuration files in the ``.known-issues/doc`` folder.
-(This filtering is done as part of the ``doc/CMakeLists.txt`` CMake listfile.)

-If you're contributing components included in the Zephyr API documentation and run across these warnings, you can include filtering them out as "expected" warnings by adding a conf file to the ``.known-issues/doc`` folder, following the example of other conf files found there.
+There are some known issues with Sphinx/Breathe that generate Sphinx warnings even though the input is valid C code.
+While these issues are being considered for fixing we have created a Sphinx extension that allows to filter them out based on a set of regular expressions.
+The extension is named ``zephyr.warnings_filter`` and it is located at ``doc/_extensions/zephyr/warnings_filter.py``.
+The warnings to be filtered out can be added to the ``doc/known-warnings.txt`` file.

+The most common warning reported by Sphinx/Breathe is related to duplicate C declarations.
+This warning may be caused by different Sphinx/Breathe issues:

+- Multiple declarations of the same object are not supported
+- Different objects (e.g. a struct and a function) can not share the same name
+- Nested elements (e.g. in a struct or union) can not share the same name

 Developer-mode Document Building
 ********************************